Stencyl/stencylpedia/chapter-11/widescreen.md

 ## How to Use the Full Screen

-Rule #1 - You may not letterbox your app.
-(Show picture)
+Apple dictates that you **may not [letterbox](http://static.stencyl.com/v3/images/announcement/stf1.jpg)** your game.
+In other words, your game has to fill up the screen, one way or another.

-Given this restriction, you still have a few options for filling out the screen using our Scale Modes.
+Given this restriction, you have a few options for filling out the screen using our **Scale Modes**.

 > **Reminder:** You can find the Scale Mode dropdown inside Settings > Mobile > General.<br/><br/>![](http://static.stencyl.com/help/images/iphone5-3.png)